vm24/interviews-front-end-assignment/README.md

 🍽️ Xtream Assignment

-Welcome to the Xtream Assignment!
+Welcome to RecipeBook assignment!
 This repository contains both the frontend and backend of the application.

 🌐 Live Demo
 Experience the application live: